MariaPdg/image-autoencoding/README.md

 ## Conclusion

 In order to achieve better reconstructions, the latent variables must stay away from each other.
 Otherwise, they may coincide, as a consequence deteriorate the reconstructions.
-Therefore, we have to achieve a trade-off between the reconstruction error and VAE penalizer, which pushes the encoder distribution to be similar to the prior latent distribution.
+We have to achieve a trade-off between the reconstruction error and the VAE penalizer, which pushes the encoder distribution to be similar to the prior latent distribution.

 The VAE reconstructions are quite noisy.
 The reason is the lower dimension of the latent space comparing to the input images.
 Another reason is the sampling in the latent space.
 As a result, the VAE penalizer pushes its reconstruction to the mean values of the latent representation